aesiniath/http-streams/README.markdown

 Please make no mistake; http-streams is at an early stage.
 We will strive for protocol correctness, so if there's a bug in our HTTP code don't hesitate to raise an issue.
-It's not even close to being optimized yet, but ensuring decent performance will be important, of course.
+It's not even close to being optimized yet, but initial performance benchmarks seem to show it's off to a good start.

 I would expect a lot of API churn in the near future; I'm aiming for something pleasant to use while exposing the power of io-streams when